danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 ## Langton's Ant

-Inspired by the Turing Machine, Langton's Ant, invented by Christopher Gale Langton [^Langton], is a classical mathematical game involving an ant, simulating the molecular logic of the ant's living state.
+Langton's Ant, invented by Christopher Gale Langton [^Langton], is a classical mathematical game involving an ant, simulating the molecular logic of the ant's living state.
+The simulation of the ant's state is inspired by the Turing machine that can perform computational tasks.

-This ant has different states that is similar to the Turing machine.
-Christopher Gale Langton describes the details of the states and rules of the ant in his paper titled "Studying Artificial Life with Cellular Automata"

-Christopher G. Langton.
-"Studying Artificial Life with Cellular Automata".
-Physica D, 22, 1986.

-The second program is called Langton's Ant which is invented by a computer scentist Christopher Gale Langton, who is considered the father of the concept of Artificial life, in 1986.
-The core different with the *10 PRINT* is to discuss complex system and emergent behavior through simple rules, thinking about automated simulation as a Turing machine.

-Langton's ant is a mathematical game involving an ant who, after landing on a white square, turns right and changes the color of the square to black.
-If the ant lands on a black square, it turns left and changes the square's color to white.
-Below is an application that lets you play with a number of parameters and view the results of these two simple rules.
-Enter values of your choice and press 'Load'.
-Once your choices have been loaded, press the start button.
-Note that the upper left square is (0, 0), making the lower right (width - 1, height - 1).
-This application is most likely unstable.
-If something goes wrong, just refresh the page.
+This section will present the sample code that simulate the states of the ant, presenting in a grid system with the state in either white or black color.
+The ant will move base on the simple rules, but it will turn into a more complex system and exhibit emergent behavior over time.